SMRain10/Housing-Price-Regression-Competition/README.md

 ## Project Overview

-This GitHub project, titled "Housing Price Prediction," is an exploration of regression techniques to predict house prices based on features provided by the Ames Housing Dataset, a Kaggle competition dataset.
+This project is an exploration of regression techniques to predict house prices based on features provided by the Ames Housing Dataset, a Kaggle competition dataset.
 The goal is to accurately estimate the sale price of a house using various features.
 The project employs Python and machine learning libraries to accomplish this task.

 ### Project Files